Bulletin Announcement: DuBois

 Use this in your 09/14/2025 bulletin

-Parents are like that shepherd in today’s gospel for they don’t give up and can’t rest if one of their children has wandered away.
-A parent’s persistent love provides a glimpse of the unconditional love for each of us by God, Our Father.
-A parent is a window to the Divine.
+Parents are like the shepherd in today’s gospel; they don’t give up and can’t rest if one of their children has wandered away.
+A parent’s persistent love offers a glimpse of the unconditional love God, Our Father, has for each of us.
+A parent is a window to the Divine

 A Family Perspective 9-21-2025